tic40/emperor/README.md

 $ rails task_crawl:feeds
 ```

-Do not execute the task many times in a short period of time.
+*caution: Do not execute the task many times in a short period of time.

 #### Static Code Analyzer